(03) 5271 7654

 He has expertise in malignant and non-malignant haematological conditions.

-Steven grew up in Kuching, a town in tropical Borneo and can speak Chinese Mandarin and Malay.
+Steven grew up in Kuching, a town in tropical Borneo and can speak Mandarin and Malay.
 In his spare time he enjoys playing the piano and dabbling in some gardening.

-DR. ALEXANDER DUNN
+DR. ALEX DUNN

 Haematologist